itaywol/SC-Workshop/README.md

 ### Tasks
 1. **Implement Tracee in CI/CD**
    - Integrate Tracee into the [deploy-gh-pages.yml](.github/workflows/deploy-gh-pages.yml) workflow to detect malicious activities.
-     - create a new branch that has these changes
+     - create a new branch
      - add start tracee step after the `Checkout` step name
    ```
       - name: Start Tracee profiling in background